h-sehee/math308-binary-game/docs/egdd.md

 - Prior to the game, players need to be able to follow simple instructions.
 - Prior to the game, players need to be able to define the concept of a stack.
-- Prior to the game, players need to be able to explain what pushing and popping from a stack looks like.
+- Prior to the game, players need to be able to explain the general concept what of push() and pop() operations on a stack are.

 ## Assessment Measures